 The Samsung Galaxy S10 has been engineered to be a conversation-changer, a phone that's intended to turn everyone's yearly question of "Do I really need to upgrade?" into a more exclamatory "Do I really need to upgrade!"

-The Galaxy S10 does make this case, according to our month of testing – with some clear caveats.
+The Galaxy S10 does make this case, according to our month and a half of testing – with some clear caveats.

 Also behind the glass is the new ultrasonic fingerprint sensor.
 You won't find a fingerprint pad on the back anymore, or anywhere visibly on the phone.
 Samsung put its sensor – now invisible – on the front, where we feel it belongs.